-Unlike recent years when education was not worth mentioning in Poland due to high tuition fees, cost of living and most importantly, lack of English as language of instruction.
+Unlike recent years when education was not worth mentioning in Poland due to high tuition fees, poor living standards and most importantly, lack of English as language of instruction.
+Poland currently offers courses in all major fields of discipline ranging from Medical courses, Engineering courses, Law, Finance, Arts etc.

-But now, almost all students want to study in Poland.
-Tuition fees and cost of living in Poland are very cheap and affordable.
-Also, there are numerous courses that are taught in English.
+Almost all students want to study in Poland.
+They keep searching for universities in Poland without application fees.
+Tuition fees and cost of living in Poland are very cheap and affordable and there are growing number of courses that are taught in English.

 Cost of living in Poland is one of the lowest in Europe.
 There are many different options for getting a student’s accommodation in Poland.
 They vary depending on the city and higher education institution you choose.